mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 64 - Inappropriate Intimacy/readme.md

 * * *

-> No matter how slow you are writing clean code, you will always be slower if you make a mess.
+> No matter how slow you are writing clean code, you'll always be slower if you make a mess.

 * * *